TerHano/WhatsMyGrade/README.md

 # WhatsMyGrade
-A Spring Boot Web Application that calculates a students assignment grades or GPA
+A Spring Web Application that calculates a students assignment grades or GPA

 It is currently being hosted at https://whatsmygrade.herokuapp.com